AntreasAntoniou/lerobot-instruction-synthesis/README.md

 ### 🌟 Key Innovation

-Most robot datasets come with minimal descriptions like "pick up the cube" or "open the drawer".
+Most lerobot datasets come with minimal descriptions like "pick up the cube" or "open the drawer".
 This severely limits the ability to train robots that can understand complex, narrative-style commands. **LeRobot Instruction Synthesis** solves this by:

 - 📹 **Analyzing robot trajectory videos** using multi-modal LLMs (Gemini, Claude 3.5, GPT-4o)
 - 📝 **Generating rich, hierarchical captions** at multiple levels of detail